Multi-User Non-Linearly Separable Distributed Computing: Main Results

 to be the point-wise logical OR of the corresponding $\TensorS_{\mathcal{P}}$. \end{defi}

 In the above definition (cf.~\eqref{eq:union_rankones}), $\mathcal{S}_{\mathcal{C}'}$ is simply the area of the product tensor covered by all the tiles $\mathcal{P}\in\mathcal{C}'$.

-We finally define the \emph{maximum rank of a representative rank-one support} of an equivalence class $\mathcal{C}$, which will later be employed to count the number of servers. \begin{defi}[\!\!\cite{le2023spurious}] The \emph{maximum rank of a representative rank-one support of class} $\mathcal{P}\in \mathcal{C}$ is obtained as
+\ahmad{ We conclude Part I by introducing the maximum rank of a representative rank-one support of an equivalence class $\mathcal{C}$, which will be used to determine the number of servers and derive the upper bound in the proof of Theorem~\ref{Achievability-Converse}. } \begin{defi}[\!\!\cite{le2023spurious}] The \emph{maximum rank of a representative rank-one support of class} $\mathcal{P}\in \mathcal{C}$ is obtained as

 \end{defi} The above simply says that for the case of $\mathbf{I} = \supp(\mathbf{D})$ and $\TensorJ = \supp(\TensorE)$, then the part of tensor $\TensorE\times_1 \mathbf{D}$ covered by tile $\TensorS_\mathcal{P}$ can have rank which is at most $r_{\mathcal{P}}$.